• Skip to primary navigation

 If you’re in need of a new stunning and delicious cheesecake, you’ve found it friends!
 This Blackberry Cheesecake recipe is decadently smooth with a gorgeous blackberry swirl and bright lemon Oreo crust.
 It’s a combination of Handle the Heat’s cheesecake and our very own White Chocolate Raspberry Cheesecake (which is another must-try dessert!).

-If you love delicious desserts be sure to try all of our homemade cheesecakes like this Golden Oreo Cheesecake or the Strawberry Cheesecake Bars.
+If you love delicious desserts be sure to try all of our homemade cheesecakes like this Golden Oreo Cheesecake, creamy Tiramisu Cheesecake, or Strawberry Cheesecake Bars.
 Be sure to let us know which is your favorite.

 Fair warning - this is an image heavy post.
 But I want you to be super successful, so I’ve included pictures of each step along the way.
 I’ve also included lots of tips and tricks throughout so that your cheesecake will turn out perfectly every time!
 For a condensed list of the most important tips, check out the Tips & Tricks section right above the recipe.